Essarelle/JetsonTX1/README.md

     ./ROS-Kinetic.sh

+# Fix USB Autosuspend and add udev rules
+Run the script *fixautosuspend.sh* to fix autosuspend rule

+    ./fixautosuspend.sh

+Then add the udev rules via the *createudevrules.sh* script

+    ./createudevrules.sh

 # Check On Board Camera with GStreamer Pipeline
 To check if the on board camera is working run the following